microsoft/gather/README.md

 This requires npm version 4 or later, and was tested most recently with Node v9.5.0.

+Submit all change as a pull request.
+Feel free to author the the lead contributor (Andrew Head, <andrewhead@berkeley.edu>) if you have any questions about getting started with the code or about features or updates you'd like to contribute.

+Also, make sure to format the code and test it before submitting a pull request, as described below:

 ### Formatting the code

-Before submitting a pull request, format the code files by running `jlpm run format:all`.
+Before submitting a pull request with changed code, format the code files by running `jlpm run format:all`.

 ### Testing the code